Are there angels in our world today? Do they intervene in our lives? The answer may surprise you.

 In the Bible, angels of God always appear in the masculine.
-Angels appearing as females show up in some historical accounts and in some personal experiences, but never in the Bible.
-An angel of God also never appears as an animal or a bird.
+Feminine angels appear in some historical accounts and personal experiences, but never in the Bible.
+It is also worth noting that God’s angels never appear as animals or birds in Scripture.

-According to the Bible, angels are a created class of beings and are never represented as spiritually progressed men.
+According to the Bible, angels are a created class of beings, not spiritually progressed men.
 In other words, people do not evolve into angels.
 Angels do not age, nor do they spend time trying to earn their wings.
-God’s angels exist eternally as they were created.
+God’s angels exist eternally in the same form He created them.

-Secular sources say, “Jehovah’s angels are powerful creatures.
+Even some secular sources recognize the disparity.
+A Time magazine article reports, “Jehovah’s angels are powerful creatures.
 In Genesis they guard the East gates of Eden with flashing swords.
 In Ezekiel they overpower the prophet with awesome visions: four-headed, multi-winged and many-eyed.
 In Revelation, they do battle with a dragon.
 But in their modern incarnations, these mighty messengers and fearless soldiers have been reduced to bite-sized beings, easily digested.
-The terrifying cherubim of the Bible have become kewpie doll cherubs.”10
+The terrifying cherubim of the Bible have become kewpie doll cherubs.”2

 A desire for angels that is greater than a desire for the Creator will lead to trouble.
 Colossians 2:18 says, “Let no one cheat you of your reward, taking delight in false humility and worship of angels, intruding into those things which he has not seen, vainly puffed up by his fleshly mind.”

-One reason why angels are invisible to humans may be that, if they were seen, they would be worshipped.
-Man, who is so prone to idolatry as to worship the works of his own hands, would hardly be able to resist the worship of angels were they before his eyes.
+One reason why angels rarely materialize to humans may be that we would be tempted to worship them if we could see them.
+Man, who has been known to worship the works of his own hands, would hardly be able to resist the worship of angels were they before his eyes.

-Twice in the Book of Revelation, John was confronted by an angel and tried to worship him.
-Both times the angel told him not to worship him but to worship God.
+Twice in the book of Revelation, John was so overcome by the appearance of an angel that he tried to worship him.
+Both times the angel admonished him to worship God instead.

 Karl Barth once wrote that it is inappropriate for people to talk of angels independent of their experience of God in Christ.
-While God may send angels, gratitude must always be directed to God, the God we know in Christ.
+While God may send angels, our gratitude belongs to God, the God we know in Christ.
 It is wrong to “ask your angel” something.
-We are never told to pray to angels.
+Scripture never directs us to pray to angels.
 We pray to God, and He sends the help we need.